 Lactate dehydrogenase (LDH) is the least GCT-specific STM, but it has several important features.
-LDH, elevated in 40% to 60% of GCTs, may be the only elevated STM in patients presenting with pure seminoma.
-LDH converts lactate to pyruvate, and it is found universally throughout cells of the body.
-LDH is associated with cell turnover, making it nonspecific for GCTs.
-Elevated LDH levels are identified in other malignant processes, including lymphoma, renal cell carcinoma, bone tumours, and a variety of other cancers.
+LDH, elevated in 40% to 60% of GCTs, may be the only elevated STM in patients presenting with pure seminoma.12 LDH converts lactate to pyruvate, and it is found universally throughout cells of the body.12 LDH is associated with cell turnover, making it nonspecific for GCTs.
+Elevated LDH levels are identified in other malignant processes, including lymphoma, renal cell carcinoma, bone tumours, and a variety of other cancers.12

-Noncancerous situations where there is cell lysis or injury, including myocardial infarction, other muscular disease, and rheumatologic disorders, can also have elevated LDH levels.
-LDH is often considered a surrogate for tumour bulk.
-Though it is less specific and sensitive than AFP or $\beta$ -hCG for NSGCTs, it is incorporated into the International Germ Cell Cancer Collaborative Group (IGCCCG) risk criteria.
-Circulating LDH levels are measured by an enzymatic assay that varies considerably from one laboratory to the next.
-A consistently reported half-life of LDH is not known, but the scale is on the order of days, not hours.
+Noncancerous situations where there is cell lysis or injury, including myocardial infarction, other muscular disease, and rheumatologic disorders, can also have elevated LDH levels.12 LDH is often considered a surrogate for tumour bulk.
+Though it is less specific and sensitive than AFP or β -hCG for NSGCTs, it is incorporated into the International Germ Cell Cancer Collaborative Group (IGCCCG) risk criteria.6 Circulating LDH levels are measured by an enzymatic assay that varies considerably from one laboratory to the next.
+A consistently reported half-life of LDH is not known, but the scale is on the order of days, not hours.14 α -Fetoprotein (AFP) is a protein containing a carbohydrate moiety and a ~600 amino acid α -globulin molecule.14 AFP is normally produced by the fetal yolk sac, but primarily by the liver and to a lesser extent other gastrointestinal organs.12 Albumin replaces AFP in the third trimester, but the long half-life of AFP means that it is elevated at birth and can remain elevated until two years of age physiologically.